UCLComputerScience/COMP0016_Team34.github.io/README.md

 - Requires suggestions from clients

 ### 1-03
--Set up postgres database on azure
+- Set up postgres database on azure
--Set up login functionality using djangos built in systems -Added warning page for serious injuries
+- Set up login functionality using djangos built in systems
+- Added warning page for serious injuries

 ### 10-03
--Packed the client into an executable file
+- Packed the client into an executable file
--Disabled the google nlp feature on client in preparation for deployment -Updated development blog on java client
+- Disabled the google nlp feature on client in preparation for deployment
+- Updated development blog on java client

 ### Code